SELab-2/UGent-3/documentation/documentation/docs/projectform/project_upload_form.md

 ![Projectform](/img/project_form_2.png)

 Next there's a calender where you need to choose deadlines of the project, every deadline can have a description and a timestamp.
-As seen in the image above you'll see a table of every deadline you added, if you want to remove a deadline simply click on the calender date itself and click the remove icon. -> As seen in the image above you'll see a table of every deadline you added.
+As seen in the image above you'll see a table of every deadline you added.
 If you want to remove a deadline, simply click on the calender date itself and click the remove icon.

 ![Projectform](/img/project_upload_form_3.png)